Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR

 \subsection{Data}

-We evaluate the proposed models on the open source Chinese Mandarin speech corpus AISHELL-1\cite{Bu2017Aishell-1}, which contains 150 hours training set, 10 hours dev set and 5 hours test set, the test set contain 7176 utterances in total.
-We use 80 dimensional log-mel filter bank (FBank) splice 3 dimensional pitch computed on 25ms window with 10ms shift as feature.
-And we do speed perturb with 0.9, 1.0 and 1.1 on the whole data to generate 3-fold speed changes.
-Specaugment\cite{ParkSpecAug19} is applied with 2 frequency masks with maximum frequency mask (F = 50), and 2 time masks with maximum time mask(T = 50).
+We evaluate the proposed models on AISHELL-1\cite{Bu2017Aishell-1}, which contains 150 hours of the training set, 10 hours of dev set and 5 hours test set, the test set consists of 7176 utterances in total.
+The official vocabulary contains 4233 tokens.